SystemsApproach/5G/preface.rst

 had been largely hidden inside proprietary devices, which has made it impossible to figure it out for yourself.

-This book is the result of a cellular networking expert teaching a systems person about 5G as we’ve collaborated on an open source 5G implementation.
+This book is the result of a mobile networking expert teaching a systems person about 5G as we’ve collaborated on an open source 5G implementation.
 The material has been used to train other software developers, and we are hopeful it will be useful to anyone that wants a